20 Must-Read Books About Health and Food

 Death By Food Pyramid

 If you have a special interest in food politics, this book is something you’ll want to add to your bookshelf.
 Why?
 Denise Minger exposes the culprits who vetoed common sense and science and replaced it with the government-inspired food pyramid.
 She argues that shoddy science, sketchy politics, and shady special interest have shaped American Dietary Recommendations, and ultimately, destroyed American’s health.
 Wow, get ready to get mad and join the revolution!
-Check out The Best Red Wines— And Which to Buy! because after this book you’ll need a glass (or two) to calm the inner storm.
+You might want to uncork a bottle of red wine because after this book, because you’ll need a glass (or two) to calm the inner storm.

 You can get a copy for $17.13 on Amazon.